-Sources of information for this report include the Federal Highway Administration (FHWA), the New Mexico Department of Transportation (NMDOT), the American Association of State Highway and Transportation Officials (AASHTO), the Bureau of Transportation Statistics (BTS), the U.S. Census Bureau, the Texas Transportation Institute (TTI), the American Road & Transportation Builders Association (ARTBA), and the National Highway Traffic Safety Administration (NHTSA).
-Cover photo credit: Timothy Mainiero.
+Sources of information for this report include the Federal Highway Administration (FHWA), the American Association of State Highway and Transportation Officials (AASHTO), the Bureau of Transportation Statistics (BTS), the U.S. Census Bureau, the Texas Transportation Institute (TTI), the American Road & Transportation Builders Association (ARTBA), the Connecticut Department of Transportation, and the National Highway Traffic Safety Administration (NHTSA).
+Cover photo credit: Connecticut Department of Transportation.